-Catherine Piana, the CoESS Secretary General, will speak on 9th May at the CIPRE Conference in The Hague, the international CIP conference and exhibition.
+Catherine Piana, the CoESS Secretary General, spoke 9th May at the CIPRE Conference in The Hague, the international CIP conference and exhibition.

 Critical Infrastructure Protection is a high priority in Europe, especially so in the current context, where the threat level has been heightened in a number of EU countries, further to attacks on CI, and intelligence showing that some of them are being considered as potential targets by terrorists.